talal/ilm/template/main.typ

 + Indices (if enabled) --- index of figures (images), tables, or listings (code blocks)

 == Cover
-The cover/title page has a title, author(s), date, and abstract which is a short description shown under the author name:
+By default, 'Ilm generates a cover/title page with a title, author(s), date, and abstract:

 ```typst
 #show: ilm.with(